PaperCutSoftware/pdfsearch/GOPHRCON.md

 In this talk I will explain

-* How I wrote a [PDF Full Text Search Engine]( https://github.com/PaperCutSoftware/pdfsearch ) in a few developer weeks
+* How I wrote a [PDF Full Text Search Engine](https://github.com/PaperCutSoftware/pdfsearch ) in a few developer weeks
 * How the maturity of the Go software stack allowed this (and give dates on when the libraries I used gained functionality necessary for this).
+The libraries were
-[UniDoc](https://unidoc.io/) for the PDF text extraction and [bleve](http://github.com/blevesearch/bleve) for the indexing and full text search.
+  1) [UniDoc](https://unidoc.io/) for the PDF text extraction and
+  2) [bleve](http://github.com/blevesearch/bleve) for the indexing and full text search.
 * The business value of a small pure Go Full Text Search Engine with limited functionality over a fully-featured Java implementation (see below).
 * The development possibilities an idiomatic Go implementation opens up (see below).